 (1) Self-Study (only)

 The biggest benefit to self-study is economics.
 One can use various online resources, online video courses, books, and official LSATs for practice.
 Note, though, that studying on one’s own is not free.
-At a minimum, you probably will spend several hundred dollars buying books and practice LSATs (which are included for free in my live courses) by the time you are through with so-called “self-study.”
-Whether you purchase an online video course or rely only upon free resources, there still will be a cost involved.
+At a minimum, you probably will spend several hundred dollars buying books and practice LSATs (which, as a side note, are included for free in my live courses) by the time you are through with so-called “self-study.”
+Whether you purchase an online video course or rely only upon free resources, there still will be a cost involved with “self study.”

 More importantly, if ever there were an example of being “penny-wise, pound-foolish,” it is the LSAT.
 Differences of even 1-2 points on your LSAT routinely impact law school acceptance decisions.
-Very small differences in your LSAT score also can lead to massive merit-based scholarships that dwarf the cost of taking a live LSAT Prep course.
+Very small differences in your LSAT score also can lead to massive merit-based scholarships that dwarf the cost of taking an LSAT Prep course.
 I would encourage you to do the math.
-If you feel a live LSAT Prep course would benefit you, you probably should take one – just make sure you have confidence in your instructor and get a decent “bang for the buck.”
+If you feel an LSAT Prep course would benefit you, you probably should take one – just make sure you have confidence in your instructor and get a decent “bang for the buck.”

 Self-study also has the advantage of convenience.
 You can engage in self-study anywhere you want, and at any time.
 If one is not highly disciplined, though, the lack of structure can be a drawback – we all find other things to do with our time, and can easily be distracted.
 Take a hard look at your typical studying habits when evaluating whether this “convenience” will be an advantage or disadvantage to you.